Neural Radiance Fields for the Real World: A Survey: Computer Vision Tasks beyond Reconstruction

 Images can also inform 3D generation tasks by explicitly providing geometry and appearance information of 3D contents.
 The image-to-3D task focuses on inferring the 3D structures and appearance of objects from single or sparse images.
-Some research~\cite{tang2023makeit3d, melas2023realfusion} manages to engineer textual prompts for the input image and utilize the DreamFusion-like scheme to learn the 3D shape.
+Some research~\cite{tang2023makeit3d, melas2023realfusion} derives or optimizes text prompts from the input image and utilizes the DreamFusion-like scheme to learn the 3D shape.
 However, these methods are time-consuming and often suffer from the 3D inconsistency problem as the adopted 2D diffusion models fail to provide view-consistent supervision.
 Differently, Zero-1-to-3~\cite{liu2023zero123} designs a view-conditioned diffusion model from a single image for 3D-consistent novel view synthesis and then lifts these synthesized views for 3D shape learning.
 Based on this scheme, One-2-3-45~\cite{liu2024one2345} further enhances the 3D generation performance and efficiency with a few-shot SDF-based model (SparseNeuS~\cite{long2022sparseneus}), leading to a 3D mesh generation from any single image in 45 seconds.

 The generative properties of these models can be further tailored for controllable 3D content generation.
 Related works focus on incorporating multiple appearance or geometrical constraints in 3D generation.
-For instance, Dreambooth3D~\cite{raj2023dreambooth3d} constrains text-to-3D generation using a few input images.
+For instance, DreamBooth3D~\cite{raj2023dreambooth3d} constrains text-to-3D generation using a few input images.
 Similarly, Control3D~\cite{chen2023control3d} directs geometry through an input sketch, while Set-the-Scene~\cite{cohen2023set-the-scene} allows 3D scene generation with object proxies determining the placement of different elements.
 LaTeRF~\cite{mirzaei2022laterf} extracts 3D assets from a pre-trained \gls{nerf} model, guided by a few pixel annotations and a natural language description of the target object.
 The ability to finetune 3D-generated content is another valuable feature of these methods.
 Magic3D~\cite{lin2023magic3d} proposes prompt-based editing through fine-tuning, whereas DreamBooth3D~\cite{raj2023dreambooth3d} allows 3D object generation with simple prompt adjustments such as re-contextualization, accessorization, or stylization.

 While major works revolve around single-object or dream-style generation, research interest grows towards expanding this generative capability to larger and more realistic environments.
 For example, Text2NeRF~\cite{zhang2024text2nerf} explores the use of progressive in-painting and depth supervision to enhance the realism of 3D scene generation.
 The generative potential of these approaches has also sparked wide interest in digital human creation.
 Its applications range from 3D human generation~\cite{xiong2023get3dhuman} and 3D face model generation~\cite{chan2022eg3d}, to talking-head synthesis~\cite{guo2021adnerf} and face morphing~\cite{wang2022morf}.